 I believe that everyone has innate creativity, but it’s fair to say that being creative is harder for some than it is for others.
-Not everyone is equally creative, but most of us can appreciate creativity when they see it.
+Not everyone is equally creative, but most of us can appreciate creativity when we see it.

-Hopefully, you’re likely not that far gone and do have a thriving creative side to your personality.
+Hopefully, you’re not that far gone and do have a thriving creative side to your personality.
 However, if this is left unstimulated, the leaves can start to fall from those trees, so to speak.
 Stoking the flames of your creative fire means feeding it with creative fuel, and that means getting out there and finding new sources of inspiration.

 We’re into the last quarter of 2019 now, and with the change in the season, you’re sure to find some great places to fire up your creative juices.
 In this post, I’m looking at getting further in touch with your creative side, and have some ideas on how to develop this goal in some great ways.
 It’s also a good idea to pair up with another creative friend, to bounce ideas off each other as you work through some of these tips.

 One way of getting further in touch with your creative side is by finding inspiration that fuels you.
-A fantastic means of if doing so is to experience talent in its top form.
-This means heading out to see masters practising their craft, perhaps by attending a local orchestral performance, or using Omega Breaks to identify the best theatre shows you may wish to enjoy.
+A fantastic means of doing so is to experience talent in its top form.
+This means heading out to see masters practising their craft, perhaps by attending a local orchestral performance or using Omega Breaks to identify the best theatre shows you may wish to enjoy.

 If you are not involved in the creative scene even as a passing fan, you’re missing out on a wealth of creativity being presented by those who have made a career out of it.

-Of course, this doesn’t mean you should feel as though you should be a master at your own creative skills by now.
+Of course, this doesn’t mean you should feel as though you should be a master of your own creative skills by now.
 You might not even want to launch a career in that particular either, but it doesn’t matter.
 With raw talent and energy like this, how could you not feel inspired?

 Everyone needs a range of stimuli to motivate and inspire them.
 I can’t do ballet but I love to watch it as it gives me fresh ideas for stories and artwork that wouldn’t occur to me usually.
-Even if it’s not something you can do personally. learn how to enjoy a range of creative talents and to fall in love with whatever craft interests you.
+Even if it’s not something you can do personally. learn how to enjoy a range of creative talents and fall in love with whatever craft interests you.

 A beginner’s class can be an amazing means of helping you learn in the presence of other amateurs.
 It provides a safe environment for you to learn comfortably.
-Additionally, the one on one interaction with someone who may be a little more mature in their ability can help you develop on a more personal basis.
+Additionally, the one-on-one interaction with someone who may be a little more mature in their ability can help you develop on a more personal basis.